People

 In my research, it has always been a priority for me to work on issues that I consider socially relevant.
 Planetary health, which subsumes many of the most crucial challenges for humanity, is therefore of great importance to me.
 I am especially interested in how complex and uncertain scientific issues can be communicated in ways that benefit society, and how perceptions of scientific actors and outputs are shaped by public discourses.

-E-Mail: Jana(dot)Egelhofer(at)ifkw(dot)lmu(dot)de
+E-mail: Jana(dot)Egelhofer(at)ifkw(dot)lmu(dot)de

 Why is this project important to you?